What is a Shot Glass? Types, Sizes & Uses Explained

 Restaurant Supply content and product experts | Restaurant Supply Team |

 A shot glass is a small glass used to serve or measure spirits such as whiskey, vodka, or tequila.
-In the United States, a standard shot is typically 1.5 ounces (44 mL), but shot sizes vary by country, venue, and house pour standards.
+In the United States, a standard shot is typically 1.5 ounces (44 mL), although shot sizes can vary by country, venue, and house pour standards.

 In this guide, we’ll explain: